 That dad used a Break to help his daughter settle down and thus maximized the correction process.
 A Break helps parents address heart issues with children and can become a primary discipline technique.

 A Biblical Approach

-It actually comes from the Bible in the teaching of discipline in God’s family, the church (Matthew 18, 1 Corinthians 5, and 2 Corinthians 2).
+The Break actually comes from the Bible in the teaching of discipline in God’s family, the Church (Matthew 18, 1 Corinthians 5, and 2 Corinthians 2).
 The idea is basically this: If you can’t abide by the principles that make this family work, then you can’t enjoy the benefits of family life.
 The two go hand in hand.

 It teaches children important self-discipline strategies for their hearts.
 Over time they’ll learn that pushing forward is the wrong response and usually leads to something they’ll regret.

 If a child refuses to take a Break you have several options depending on the age.
 With younger children you may physically put them there to help them learn what the Break is all about.
 With older children you might refuse to move forward in family life with any benefits until the child takes a Break.
-Kids need to learn that the Break isn’t an elective.
-It’s a required course.
+Kids need to learn that the Break isn’t an optional.
+It’s required.

 Not Just For Kids

 Of course the Break isn’t just a childhood solution.
 Many parents would benefit from taking a Break.
 One mom said, “I feel a lot of intensity and tend to react without thinking.
 It’s as if my emotions have the ability to bypass my brain.
 It takes work to understand what’s actually going on.

 “I’m learning to slow down and think more before acting.
 I’m making progress and I’m gaining some insight into how I relate to my kids.
 They’re seeing some changes in me too.
 I’m becoming less afraid of emotions and more eager to understand them and make the most of them in our family.”